Fabien-jrt/Mortgage-calculator/README.md

 # Mortgage-calculator
-Use to calculate mortgage and mothly interest schedule.
+A Morgage calculator used to calculate mortgage and mothly interest schedule.